You Received a CID from the FTC: FAQs for Internet Marketers

 What Should You Do Upon Receipt of CID?

 Do not panic or attempt to liaise with the FTC on your own.
-Consult an experienced Federal Trade Commission attorney at the outset that has solid relationships with the regulatory enforcement community and the procedural know-how to position the matter for efficient, optimal resolution (e.g., outright investigation closure or pre-suit settlement negotiation).
+Consult an experienced Federal Trade Commission (FTC) defense attorney at the outset that has solid relationships with the regulatory enforcement community and the procedural know-how to position the matter for efficient, optimal resolution (e.g., outright investigation closure or pre-suit settlement negotiation).

 As discussed by Mr. Pahl, an initial meeting (“meet and confer”) with the FTC staff attorney identified in the CID to discuss preliminary issues must take placed no more than 14 days after you receive the CID.